lifepillar/vim-cheat40/Readme.md

-# Cheat40: a Vim cheat sheet for Vim
+# Cheat40: a cheat sheet for Vim

 Cheat40 is an extensible 40-column cheat sheet that you may open in Vim by pressing `<leader>?`.
 Mappings and commands are organized like the menus of